How to Tackle Basic Plumbing Problems at Home: A Do-it-yourself Guide

 DIY plumbing can be secure if you adhere to safety guidelines and take proper steps.

-You should call a professional plumber for plumbing problems of a serious nature that require specialist equipment and knowledge.
+You should contact a licensed plumber to address plumbing issues that require specialist equipment and knowledge.